Learn

 • If the artifact is mostly a source of truth that other systems or templates consume, it is usually Data.

-• If the artifact is mainly something a person reads, reviews, or shares as output, it is usually Report.
+• If the artifact is mainly something a person reads, reviews, or shares as output, it is usually Template.

 How to break ties